Kim Seon-ho: 2020–2022: Breakthrough roles

-In March 2020, Kim made a special appearance in the MBC drama Find Me in Your Memory, which served as a reunion with Two Cops director Oh Hyun-jong and actress Moon Ga-young from Welcome to Waikiki 2.
-Later that year, his career gained significant momentum with his role as Han Ji-pyeong in Start-Up.
-The drama, written by Park Hye-ryun and directed by Oh Chung-hwan, aired concurrently tvN and Netflix from October 17 to December 6, 2020, starring Kim alongside Bae Suzy, Nam Joo-hyuk, Kang Han-na and Kim Hae-sook.
+In March 2020, Kim made a special appearance in the MBC drama Find Me in Your Memory, marking a reunion with Two Cops director Oh Hyun-jong and his Welcome to Waikiki 2 co-star Moon Ga-young.
+Later that year, he starred as Han Ji-pyeong in Start-Up alongside Bae Suzy, Nam Joo-hyuk, Kang Han-na and Kim Hae-sook.
+Written by Park Hye-ryun and directed by Oh Chung-hwan, the series aired concurrently on tvN and Netflix from October 17 to December 6, 2020.